 - (1) Immunisation is a public health prevention measure that aims to prevent diseases through vaccination.
-The objective of the national immunisation programme is to control or eliminate vaccine-preventable diseases such as polio, measles, pertussis (whooping cough) and rubella through the provision of safe and effective vaccination programmes across all communities. - (2) The PHO will Provide the Immunisation Services set out in this Schedule as part of achieving the following targets: - (a) 95% of all children aged 8 months will be fully immunised by December 2014, and that level of coverage will be maintained until 2017; - (b) 95% of 2 year olds are fully immunised; and - (c) at least 75% of adults aged 65 years and older are vaccinated annually against influenza, including 75% of Maori aged 65 years and older, and all children and adults at high risk of contracting influenza due to an on-going chronic medical condition are identified and vaccinated annually against influenza.
+The objective of the National Immunisation Programme is to control or eliminate vaccine-preventable diseases such as polio, measles, pertussis (whooping cough) and rubella through the provision of safe and effective vaccination programmes across all communities. - (2) The PHO will Provide the Immunisation Services set out in clause 2 of this Schedule as part of achieving the following immunisation measures: - (a) 95% of all children aged 8 months are fully immunised; - (b) 95% of 2 year olds are fully immunised; and - (c) at least 75% of adults aged 65 years and older are vaccinated annually against influenza, including 75% of Māori aged 65 years and older, and all children and adults at high risk of contracting influenza due to an on-going chronic medical condition are identified and vaccinated annually against influenza.